Loy Blake Park Extension Project

 In 2015, with the nature park in disarray, discussions began between the School and City Officials.
 The School District recognized that the area was too large for them to maintain and the small budget allotted for maintenance was just not sufficient.
 The School District asked if they could give the care and responsibility of the property back to the City and terminate the agreement.
 City Officials were reluctant to take over the property in the condition it was in, and so agreed to this plan only after the park was returned to a usable condition.
 The City’s budget could not support revitalizing this area without assistance, and the long-term maintenance of a nature park was a big concern.
 During the Spring of 2015, work began to transform the neglected nature park into something available and usable to all residents.
 The Russian Olive trees were cleared out, geese were relocated by professionals, and weeds were grubbed out.

 The Development of the Expansion Plan

 On May 5, 2015, the City held a public open house to discuss the future of the property.
 The City presented a few different options and asked for public input.
 We had several residents attend the open house and submit comments and drawings for the Council to consider.
 We appreciate all who took time to share their thoughts, comments, and opinions with the City during that time, and the City Council has reviewed all of the comments and drawings that were submitted.
-In the end, the decision was made that the road at 520 North needs to be connected.
+In the end, the decision was made that the road at 520 North needed to be connected.
 This will help significantly with the safety issues of school children by providing another access out of the school pick-up/drop-off area.
-The School District has also indicated their willingness to participate in the construction of a parking lot, as they recognize the parking issues at the school and are willing to help alleviate those problems.
-Taking all of this into consideration, the City Council has determined to move forward with the plan below.
+The School District indicated their willingness to participate in the construction of a parking lot, as they recognize the parking issues at the school and were willing to help alleviate those problems.
+520 North was connected, a parking lot was constructed, and work continues as outlined below.

 Park Expansion Plan